-- Communications between the accused and individuals that are not obliged to declare as witnesses, such as those persons who, given their condition, profession or legal function, such as an attorney, doctor or confessor, must keep the secret confided to them (i.e. in-house counsel). - Notes taken by the people previously mentioned in relation to said communications. - Any other objects or documents to which the non-declaration faculty naturally extends.
+- Communications between the people investigated and individuals that are not compelled to declare as witnesses, such as those persons who, given their condition, profession or legal function, such as an attorney, doctor or confessor, and must keep the secret confided to them. - Notes taken by the people previously mentioned in relation to said communications. - Other objects or documents to which the non-declaration faculty naturally extends.